sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 #### valueById(value, id)
 Use the id to find the element and set the value to value.
 Internally it uses ```document.getElementById(id)``` to find the right element.

+### Cache
+There's an experimental command for clearing the cache.
+The command works both for Chrome and Firefox on desktop but not on Chrome on Android since we are using a WebExtension.

+#### clear()
+Clear the browser cache.
+Remove cache and cookies.

+#### clearKeepCookies()
+Clear the browser cache but keep cookies.

 ### Use Selenium directly
 You can use Selenium directly if you need to use things that are not availible through our commands.